dimagi/commcare-cloud/docs/services/postgresql/split-partitioned-database.md

 At the end of this process shards 0 & 1 should be on *pg2* and shards 2 & 3 will be on *pg3*.

+## Important Notes

+By default pglogical does not replicate any DDL commands.
+This means that any CommCareHQ migrations may not be applied to the target databases while logical replication is active.
+It is recommended to not deploy any changes during the time when splitting the database.
+More technical information can be found at https://github.com/2ndQuadrant/pglogical/blob/REL2_x_STABLE/docs/README.md#ddl

 ## Process Overview

 1. Ensure that *pg1* is set to use logical replication